 Bass player with a "song-first" mentality.

-After graduating from Berklee College of Music in 2010, I maintained a busy schedule as one of Boston's go-to bass players, before relocating to LA in early 2018.
+After graduating from Berklee College of Music in 2010, I maintained a busy schedule as one of the Boston area’s go-to bass players before relocating to LA in early 2018.

 1 ReviewsEndorse Wayne Whittaker